- How do I apply for a grant?

 Theater Scholarships and Dance: Performance Scholarships go directly toward tuition costs.
 Monies may not be used for rent/room and board, books, living expenses, etc. If you already have a tuition scholarship from your college/university/program and receive a Princess Grace Award (therefore making your combined scholarship monies exceed the cost of tuition), the school might lessen your tuition scholarship for the college/university/program and replace it with the Princess Grace Award.
 The Princess Grace money allotment may not roll-over into living expenses.

-Theater Apprenticeships, Theater Fellowships and Dance: Performance Fellowships are disbursed to the organization to pay the salary for the grantee.
+Theater Apprenticeships, Theater Fellowships and Dance: Performance Fellowships are disbursed to the organization to pay the salary or artistic fees for the grantee.
 The money must be used to pay salary only, EXCLUSIVE OF benefits.
 Please note: A nominating organization can request a grant amount that would give the grantee a raise.

 Dance: Choreography Fellowship is a set amount of $10,000.
-The company must disburse the money as follows: $8,000 must be paid to the choreographer for his/her fee; the remaining $2,000 should be used to cover production costs.
+The company must disburse the money as follows: $8,000 must be paid to the choreographer for their fee; the remaining $2,000 should be used to cover production costs.

 While both categories involve the nominee's association with a non-profit theater, the Apprenticeship is a mentorship opportunity between the applicant and an artist at the theater.
 The Fellowship looks to give an individual the opportunity to assume significant artistic responsibilities of a mainstage show.